alyxshang/coutils/README.markdown

 Optionally, you can decide which features you would like to enable. ***Coutils*** offers the following features:

 - `filesystem`: A feature to work with files and directories.
-- `networking`: A feature to clone Git repositories.
+- `clone`: A feature to clone Git repositories.
 - `time`: A feature to get information on the current time.

 To enable one or all of the available features, add this line to your Rust project's `Cargo.toml`: